Fluid Dynamics#

 Assume periodic boundary conditions here

-bounce the velocities off the – every velocity where the obstacle is gets reversed
+bounce the velocities off the obstacle – every velocity where the obstacle is gets reversed

 Move all your densities in the direction of the velocity (hint the velocity tells you where to move it)